 Make sure to watch my little ‘Duck Tale’ about Momma Duck and her new DIY easy drain duck pond!If you liked my sweet Ducky Story, Check out my two other ‘Duck Tales’ as well!

 Isn’t this just the coolest duck pond ever???
-It’s easy to drain and clean, AND it’s easy on the eyes! (and I just love the little water fall that fills it up too).
+It’s SOOO easy to drain and clean!
+(I just love the little water fall that fills it up too).
 Be sure to watch my video to see how much my little ducks LOVE their little pond!

 My little pond can be drained whenever needed, and I don’t have to get into my icky clothes to do it (and that’s just the best thing ever), because let’s be frank…